alamin-karno/WhatsApp-UI-Clone/README.md

 # WhatsApp Clone (UI) - Flutter

-This is whatsapp clone UI made with flutter.
-To made this I used flutter and dart.
-To make WhatsApp Like Appbar I user SliverAppbar with NestedScrollView.
+WhatsApp Clone (UI) is Whatsapp clone UI made with flutter.
+To make this, I used flutter and dart.
+To make WhatsApp Like App bar, I used SliverAppbar with NestedScrollView.
+Use TabView to show Chat, Status & Calls Tab.

-This project is made for learning purpose.
-I made this project after joining 3 days Techofic Flutter Bootcamp 2022 by [TECHOFIC](https://www.youtube.com/watch?v=vKTAlsx58rs&list=PL0yFs0YrWE-z2j-jd4IfCwaixZo9tqNOT).
+WhatsApp Clone (UI)  project is done for learning purposes.
+I did this project after joining three days Techofic Flutter Bootcamp 2022 by [TECHOFIC](https://www.youtube.com/watch?v=vKTAlsx58rs&list=PL0yFs0YrWE-z2j-jd4IfCwaixZo9tqNOT).

 ## Assements Task:
 UI Cloning - Design this WhatsApp home screen as close as possible from the screenshot below.